TypeStrong/typedoc/README.md

 -   `--options`<br>
     Specify a json option file that should be loaded.
 If not specified TypeDoc will look for 'typedoc.json' in the current directory.
--   `--packages <path/to/package/>`<br>
-    Specify one or more sub packages, or the root of a monorepo with workspaces.
-    Supports wildcard paths in the same fashion as those found in npm or Yarn workspaces.
 -   `--tsconfig <path/to/tsconfig.json>`<br>
     Specify a typescript config file that should be loaded.
 If not specified TypeDoc will look for 'tsconfig.json' in the current directory.